Recruiting | 7Min Read

 Contingency recruitment, on the other hand, operates on a "no win, no fee" or "success fee" basis.
 Multiple recruiters may be invited to look for qualified candidates in contingency recruiting.
 Someone is compensated if they find and place a candidate.
 They won't if they don't.

-Relationship with an organisation
+2. Relationship with an Organisation

 Whereas contingency agencies typically work shortly with an organisation to find out the requirement for the open before starting the sourcing of potential candidates.
 Hence, the agency won’t need to build a close relationship.